tikishen/comment_app_project/comment-app-advanced/README.md

 Now click the delete button, you can see the index corresponding to the comment printed on the console.
 ![Comment](https://github.com/tikishen/comment_app_project/blob/master/image/Comment-16.png)

 Here is the whole process: `CommentList` passes the index to `CommentText`.
 When the delete button is clicked, `CommentText` passes the index to the `CommentList`, and the `CommentList` passes it to the `MyCommentApp`.
-Now comments can now be removed in `MyCommentApp`:
+Modify `handleDeleteComment`, comments can now be removed in `MyCommentApp`:

 ```
   handleDeleteComment (index) {